 Other Fees You Must Pay When Filing Your Bankruptcy Case

-In addition to your bankruptcy lawyer, you’ll need to pay the following fees when you file:
+In addition to your attorney, you must pay the following fees when you file:

 - $335 in order to file Chapter 7 (includes all trustee surcharges, administrative and filing fees)